Making Open Code Citable

 Your code or software should be published in an appropriate form, so that others can cite it.
 In brief:

-- In a code repository such as GitHub (without DOI)
+- In a code repository such as GitHub or GitLab (without DOI)

 - In a subject-specific repository for data and code of a journal (with DOI)